-The most intriguing thing about these fowls is that a domesticated duck can live up to ten years or more and only stop laying a few years before they succumb to old age.
+The most intriguing thing about these fowls is that a domesticated duck can live up to 10 years or more and only stop laying a few years before they succumb to old age.
 This is because their egg production tends to decrease during old age.

 A duck produces more eggs during the first year than any other year, as it gradually slackens after that.
-The good thing is that you can expect a good egg supply for 3 to 5 years and only stop laying when they are 7 to 9 years of age.
+The good thing is that you can expect a good egg supply for 3 to 5 years and they only stop laying when they are 7 to 9 years of age.

 What Are Duck Eggs Like?